History

 For more complete historical information, contact the Aumsville Historical Society at 503-749-2744.
 Or check out the Aumsville Historical Society's website.

 The Aumsville Museum & History Center is located at 599 Main St., Aumsville.
-They are open by appointment.
-Call Ted Shepard to set an appointment, 503-749-2744.
+They are open Saturdays from 11AM-2PM, April through October and closed Holiday weekends.
+To schedule an appointment outside of those times please contact Ted Shepard at 503-749-2744.

 The central Willamette Valley was home to Native Americans of the Kalapuya Tribe.
 White settlers arrived in the mid-1800’s as part of the overland emigrant migration to Oregon.
 Marion County was identified as the Eden at the end of the Oregon Trail.